Drivers warned of delays as abnormal load travels through Suffolk

 Motorists are being warned they could face delays as an abnormal load is transported through Suffolk.

-Suffolk Police has issued the warning to drivers ahead of pontoons, weighing 75,000kg, that are being transported from Lowestoft to Penryn, in Cornwall, on Monday, April 15.
+Suffolk Police has issued the warning to drivers ahead of pontoons, weighing 75,000kg, that are being transported from Lowestoft to Penryn, in Cornwall, today (Monday, April 15).

 A police escort will join the abnormal load as they travel from Lowestoft at noon – leaving Lowestoft Enterprise Park in School Road, Lowestoft before heading all the way to Penryn in Cornwall.